Gay Toronto Guide: The Essential Guide To Gay Travel In Toronto Canada 2019

-Well, you are in luck since Toronto has the largest gay scene in Canada, including a variety of popular bathhouses and sex clubs which should not disappoint you – unlike all those faceless Grinder accounts / gay hookup apps.
+Well, you are in luck since Toronto has the largest gay scene in Canada, including a variety of popular bathhouses and sex clubs which should not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 Most of the best cruising venues are located around the iconic Church Street Gay Village making life a little easier.
 In such a foreign-friendly city you should have no issues visiting any of the Toronto gay sauna/bathhouses and will be welcomed openly, as in the rest of the Toronto gay scene.

 Gay sauna or not, in any sexual encounter, please take adequate precautions.
 No matter what your intentions are in while traveling, you should bring your own condoms and lube to play it safe.
 Take home a hot guy or a hot memory, not an STD.